The-CFR-Project/AircraftEnginesDatabase/README.md

 | body_type | string | The aircraft's body type | Wide
 | max_seats | string | The maximum number of seats in the aircraft | 440

 The database contains an additional 3 fields: `engine_source`, `max_seats_source`, and `contributer`.
 The first 2 contains URLs to where the data was sourced from while the contributer column credits who added in the vaues.
+Some aircraft contain multiple engines and engine manufacturers and the values for those aircraft were separated using semicolons.
+For example:

+    O-320-B2A;O-320-B2B

 The database contains 3,741 distinct aircraft models and fields for most records are complete.

 `engine_type` can take on the following values:

     1. Jet
     2. Turboprop/Turboshaft
     3. Piston
     4. Electric

 `aircraft_category` can take on the following values:

     1. LandPlane
     2. SeaPlane
     3. Helicopter
     4. Gyrocopter
     5. Tiltrotor
     6. Amphibian

 `body_type` can take on the following values: